AndreJackBia/AndreJackBia.github.io/index.md

 ##### Bachelor of Science in Computer Science at University of Milano - Bicocca

+Thesis: An Architectural Smells Detection Tool for C and C++ Projects.

 ## Experience

+##### Mobile Developer at Outpump
+Android Developer for a news website.

 ##### Student Tutor at University of Milano - Bicocca
 Academic tutoring for the course of Software Analysis and Design.